momochi000/typewar/README.md

   Create the colliders that represent making it fully past the character's defense.
 Signal an event on those and do the right thing all around.

+  Add a state machine to text fragments and use that to keep track of whether they can be typed or not.

   Craete a battle over scene for the winner

   Deallocate text fragments after they are removed from play, either when they